SapalChap/SapalChap/README.md

 [Live Site](https://zmtoptimization.pythonanywhere.com/)
 A web app to help you optimize your Malatang (Chinese hotpot) bowl for the best taste and nutrition.
 Input your favorite ingredients and get the perfect mix!
 **Metrics:** Used by 500 people monthly.
-**Tech:** Flask backend, Tailwind CSS frontend, deployed on PythonAnywhere.
+**Tech:** Python backend using Flask and PuLP (for linear programming/optimization), data compiled from USDA and DoorDash, lightweight web UI, deployed on PythonAnywhere with Anaconda.

 ---